DiamondLightSource/pymalcolm/docs/reference/structure.rst

     BlockMeta :=

     malcolm:core/BlockMeta:1.0
         string      description     // Description of Block
-        string[]    tags  :opt  // e.g. "instance:FlowGraph"

-The `state` Attribute corresponds to the state described in the :ref:`statemachine` section.
-The `status` Attribute will hold any status message that is reported by the Block, for instance reporting on the progress through a long running activity.
-The `busy` Attribute will be true if the state is not a Rest state as described in the :ref:`statemachine` section.
-The tags field of the Meta object is defined in the :ref:`tags` section.
+        string[]    tags       :opt // For future use bool        writeable  :opt // For future use string      label      :opt // Short label if different to name

+The ``health`` `Attribute` will have value "OK" if everything is fine, otherwise will be in alarm status and report what is wrong.
+The other `Attribute` and `Method` objects define the interface for this particular `Block` and may change, appear and disappear depending on the state of the Block.

+The ``meta`` `BlockMeta` defines a description and label for this Block.
+All meta objects have tags that are defined in the `tags_reference`.

 An Attribute looks like this::